yumileroy/Aion-Legion-Roster/README.md

 #### List of prerequisites:

 	Webhost with PHP
-	PHP with CURL / file_get_contents (Webhost needs to have CURL or have enabled fopen_wrappers for file_get_contents to work)
+	PHP with cURL / file_get_contents (Webhost needs to have cURL or have enabled fopen_wrappers for file_get_contents to work)

 #### Installation: